-- •• Program: Continue administration of the Kenosha County Revolving Loan Fund (RLF) to create employment opportunities, encourage private investment, and provide a means to finance new and expanding businesses, including small businesses, in the County. - Program: Support the continued use of Community Development Block Grant Economic Development (CDBG -ED) funds.
+- operation Continue administration of the Kenosha County Revolving Loan Fund (RLF) to create employment opportunities, encourage private investment, and provide a means to finance new and expanding businesses, including small businesses, in the County. - Program: Support the continued use of Community Development Block Grant Economic Development (CDBG -ED) funds.
 The funds can be used for loans to businesses wishing to expand in Wisconsin or relocate to Wisconsin.
 The County is able to retain the funds to capitalize the Kenosha County RLF once they are repaid by the businesses.

-- Program: Continue to support UW Extension's efforts to market and link Kenosha County agricultural products, including organic products, to restaurants and stores in Kenosha County and surrounding areas. - Program: Continue to support KABA in its efforts to develop and distribute educational materials regarding various funding and incentive opportunities available for businesses located in Kenosha County or wishing to relocate to the County, including Wisconsin Department of Commerce, WHEDA, and Federal financing programs inventoried in Part 2 of Chapter XIII and Appendix U. - •• Program: Encourage and assist KABA to continue involvement and partnership with educational and training programs such as Gateway Technical College Associate's Degree in Management. - Program: Encourage and assist KABA's Education Foundation in its efforts to develop education initiatives with local schools to improve the quality of education and increase the number of County residents completing post-high school education. - Program: Identify sustainable lands to be retained in long-term agricultural use in consultation with Kenosha County and local governments. - ✓ Program: Develop telecommunications and technology strategies for the County to ensure access to wireless voice and data communications networks for County businesses and residents, including residents who telecommute or operate a home-based business. - Program: Support KABA and the Milwaukee 7 in promoting Kenosha County to businesses considering expanding or relocating to Kenosha County from outside the Southeastern Wisconsin Region. - ≠Program: Develop an incentive program to attract businesses that utilize sustainable and environmentally-friendly economic development concepts such as the use of renewable energy sources; building and landscape designs that reduce the use of toxic chemicals, reduce the use of impervious building materials, and utilize other "green" development measures; and provide jobs that pay wages sufficient to meet the cost of living in Kenosha County.
+- Program: Continue to support UW Extension's efforts to market and link Kenosha County agricultural products, including organic products, to restaurants and stores in Kenosha County and surrounding areas. - Program: Continue to support KABA in its efforts to develop and distribute educational materials regarding various funding and incentive opportunities available for businesses located in Kenosha County or wishing to relocate to the County, including Wisconsin Department of Commerce, WHEDA, and Federal financing programs inventoried in Part 2 of Chapter XIII and Appendix U. - •• Program: Encourage and assist KABA to continue involvement and partnership with educational and training programs such as Gateway Technical College Associate's Degree in Management. - Program: Encourage and assist KABA's Education Foundation in its efforts to develop education initiatives with local schools to improve the quality of education and increase the number of County residents completing post-high school education. - Program: Establish an outreach program to potential employees, including high school students, college students, and their parents to match desired skills. - ~Program: Identify sustainable lands to be retained in long-term agricultural use in consultation with Kenosha County and local governments. - ✓ Program: Develop telecommunications and technology strategies for the County to ensure access to wireless voice and data communications networks for County businesses and residents, including residents who telecommute or operate a home-based business. - Program: Support KABA and the Milwaukee 7 in promoting Kenosha County to businesses considering expanding or relocating to Kenosha County from outside the Southeastern Wisconsin Region. - ≠Program: Develop an incentive program to attract businesses that utilize sustainable and environmentally-friendly economic development concepts such as the use of renewable energy sources; building and landscape designs that reduce the use of toxic chemicals, reduce the use of impervious building materials, and utilize other "green" development measures; and provide jobs that pay wages sufficient to meet the cost of living in Kenosha County.